AdrianArnaiz/AdrianArnaiz/content/event/2025-05-WKCharterDigitalRights/index.md

 ---
-title: "[Workshop AI and Labour Law] Algorithmic Bias and Discrimination in Workforce Management"
+title: "[Workshop AI and Labour Law] Algorithmic Bias and Discrimination in Workforce Management (Spanish)"

 event: Seminar on the Impact of AI in Workforce Management
 event_url: https://www.derechosdigitales.gob.es/es/noticias/seminario-sobre-el-impacto-del-uso-de-tecnologias-de-inteligencia-artificial-para-la-direccion-de-personas-en-el-trabajo